BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 > What's going to happen to Beans, Stalk, Seeds, BDV, and Pods?

 All Beanstalk assets will be scaled down by a factor proportional to the percentage of capital raised.
+Scaling down Beanstalk's obligations in this way gives it the best shot at succeeding when Unpaused.

 Example: If Beanstalk raises 40% of the target ~$77M, each Silo Member's existing Stalk balances will be scaled down by 60%.

 > Can I Withdraw my assets from the Silo after the relaunch?

 Yes.
-However, recapitalized Silo assets will be placed on a vesting schedule based on the percentage of the debt that is repaid to the token outlined in the main Path Forward article.
+However, recapitalized assets will be placed on a vesting schedule based on the percentage of the debt that is repaid to NFT holders.
+Unvested assets cannot be sold.

-If Silo Members choose to Withdraw before the debt has been fully repaid, they will face a haircut.
+Silo Members can Withdraw without penalty (other than the usual loss of Stalk and Seeds).
+However, if Farmers choose to Claim assets before the debt has been fully repaid, they will face a haircut.
 The size of the haircut will be proportional to the amount of the debt repaid.

 Example: You had 10,000 BDV in the Silo prior to the exploit.
 Beanstalk raises $77M, Unpauses and performs normally.
-After some time, 40% of the debt is repaid to the token holders.
-Withdrawing your Silo deposit at this point would yield `0.4 * 10,000 BDV = 4,000 BDV` of assets.
+After some time, 40% of the debt is repaid to the token holders, and you Withdraw your assets from the Silo.
+Claiming your assets at this point would yield `0.4 * 10,000 BDV = 4,000 BDV` of assets.
 The remaining assets are forfeited.

-> What happens to the rest of my assets when I Withdraw early?
+> What happens to the rest of my assets when I Claim early?

-Forfeited assets will effectively be distributed back to the rest of the Silo Members that are still subject to the vesting schedule.
+Forfeited assets will distributed pro rata back to the rest of the holders of that unvested asset.

+Forfeited unvested Beans get distributed to unvested Bean holders, and forfeited unvested LP gets distributed to unvested LP holders.

+> Are Farmable Beans and Harvestable Pods subject to the vesting schedule?

+No.

 > Why use a market cap-based vesting schedule?